Azure/autorest.java/readme.md

       - key: models-subpackage=STRING
         type: string
         description: The sub-package that Enums, Exceptions, and Model types will be put into.
 Default is `models`.
-      - key: add-context-parameter
-        type: bool
-        description: Indicates whether the `com.azure.core.util.Context` parameter should be included in generated proxy methods.
-Default is false.
-      - key: context-client-method-parameter
-        type: bool
-        description: Implies `--add-context-parameter` and indicates whether the `com.azure.core.util.Context` parameter should also be included in generated client methods.
-Default is false.
       - key: sync-methods
         type: string
         description: \[all|essential|none] Specifies mode for generating sync wrappers.
 Supported value are <br>&nbsp;&nbsp;`essential` - generates only one sync returning body or header (default) <br>&nbsp;&nbsp;`all` - generates one sync method for each async method<br>&nbsp;&nbsp;`none` - does not generate any sync methods